pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Taxonomic Name Usage

 In the text of taxonomic articles we find strings like "*Heser stoevi* Deltschev, sp. n.".
-We choose to call these strings *taxonomic name usages* (TNU's) as they refer to published scientific names from the domain of biological systematics.
+In our conceptualization these are called *taxonomic name usages* (TNU's) as they refer to published scientific names from the domain of biological systematics.
 The taxonomic name usage consists of three parts:

 1. One or more words identifying the taxon (these can be Latinized or take the form of an identifier).